metamath/lamp-guide/docs/11/index.md

 and their associated proven theorems.
-The most widely supported Metamath database today is set.mm (classical logic with ZFC set theory), followed by iset.mm (intuitionistic logic witih intuitionistic set theory), and others are available.
+The most widely supported Metamath database today is set.mm (classical logic with ZFC set theory), followed by iset.mm (intuitionistic logic with intuitionistic set theory), and others are available.
 Each database has its own conventions and notations.
 The set.mm and iset.mm databases share many conventions and notations, so we'll